rock-core/rock-and-syskit/source/index.html.md

 contains a rich collection of ready to use drivers and modules for use in your own system, and can easily be extended by adding new components.

-This website focusses on building robot systems based on Rock and Syskit, Rock's system management layer.
-It will not cover issues related to Rock's Ruby and C++ execution APIs, or only in cases where these plug Syskit limitations.
+This documentation's focus is on building robot systems based on Rock and Syskit, Rock's system management layer.
+It will not cover issues related to Rock's lower-level Ruby and C++ execution APIs, or only in cases where these plug Syskit limitations.

 The most important aspect of this documentation is to explain both the _how_ and the _why_, i.e. describe the parts of Syskit that are relevant to manage a robot system, but also to explain the underlying design principles that allow you to build a _manageable_ system.
+The documentation does not assume any prior knowledge about Rock, but does assume that you have more than basic knowledge on general software development practices.
+The tools being implemented in Ruby and C++, it's best to know about these languages.
+However, documentation on the basics and principles of a Rock-Syskit system can be followed with basic programming knowledge.

 A Rock newcomer should read this documentation sequentially.
 Tutorials and examples are mixed with more detailed descriptions, with an aim at being progressive.